rhysd/fast-json-clone/README.md

 This function clones the given JSON value and returns it.
 There are some invariants for the parameter:

-- The parameter must not contain circles.
-This function does not work with circular references by design.
+- The parameter must not contain circles as JSON does not allow it.
+This function will cause infinite loop for such values by design.
 - The parameter must contain JSON values only.
 Other values like `Date`, `Regexp`, `Map`, `Set`, `Buffer`, ... are not allowed.

 ## Benchmark

-Here is the result of [the benchmark](./bench) with large (1.2MB) JSON value.
+Here is the benchmark result with large (1.2MB) JSON value.
 This package is the fastest among the implementations.
+Please see [the benchmark directory](./bench) for more details and other results.

 ```
 Naive deep clone                x 269 ops/sec ±0.33% (90 runs sampled)